prometheus/docs/content/docs/introduction/overview.md

 ## What is Prometheus?

-[Prometheus](https://github.com/prometheus) is an open-source systems monitoring and alerting toolkit built at [SoundCloud](http://soundcloud.com).
-Since its inception in 2012, it has become the standard for instrumenting new services at SoundCloud and is seeing growing external usage and contributions.
+[Prometheus](https://github.com/prometheus) is an open-source systems monitoring and alerting toolkit originally built at [SoundCloud](http://soundcloud.com).
+Since its inception in 2012, many companies and organizations have adopted Prometheus, and the project has a very active developer and user community.
+It is now a standalone open source project and maintained independently of any company.

 For a more elaborate overview, see the resources linked from the [media](/docs/introduction/media/) section.